scgbern/scgpico/content/wiki/events/woor2006/index.md

 -  BE STANDARD.
 There exists a lot of work on re-engineering, which may give rise to some terminology conflicts.
 We encourage people to use the re-engineering taxonomy defined in Reverse Engineering and Design Recovery: A Taxonomy by E.J.
 Chikofsky and J.H.
 Cross II - IEEE Software, January 1990.
 Check [http://www.tcse.org/revengr/taxonomy.html](http://www.tcse.org/revengr/taxonomy.html) for an online summary.

 -  BE ELECTRONIC.
 Submit your position paper in HTML, PostScript, or PDF (preferred), so that we can collect all of the submissions on the web-site.
 A separate abstract including the e-mail addresses of the authors and a URL to their home pages MUST be submitted in HTML.
-Submit everything by e-mail to both of the two following e-mail addresses [guehene@iro.umontreal.ca](guehene@iro.umontreal.ca) and [roel.wuyts@ulb.ac.be](roel.wuyts@ulb.ac.be).
+Submit everything by e-mail to both of the two following e-mail addresses <a href="mailto:guehene@iro.umontreal.ca">guehene@iro.umontreal.ca</a>
+ and <a href="mailto:roel.wuyts@ulb.ac.be">roel.wuyts@ulb.ac.be</a>
+.

 -  BE SHORT.
 Propose only one idea.
 We all know that you are a quality researcher with plenty of good ideas.
 Only, we have limited resources and we must focus.
 Please keep all position papers under five pages.
 Perhaps a workshop reader will be organized again this year.